Each school must determine a Cost of Attendance, also referred to as the "student budget," for each of its programs.

 - Auto repair costs other than routine maintenance

-- Airfare or other round trip travel costs, if needed to travel to an out-of-town internship or to attend approved classes at an out-of-town institution
+- Airfare or other round trip travel costs, if needed to travel to an out-of-town internship or to attend approved

-- Computer purchase ($1500, one time only)
+- Computer purchase (not to exceed $1500, one time only)

 - Bar exam costs (direct cost of the first bar exam only; cannot include bar study course fees or other related

 - Other allowable costs that are determined by the Financial Aid Office to be directly related to a student's

 increase if it is determined that the cost was not incurred during the current period of enrollment or if it is not

 Some unallowable costs: